|McLaughlin Canyon (Tonasket)

 From: Tonasket, WA

 Based on information from one of these founding climbers, the South Canyon area that I've recently been developing is not one of the areas where these old "465" trad routes were done - and its obvious the newly bolted routes had never been climbed before.
 Therefore, Mr. Gleason can rest assured that there are still plenty of opportunities for trad climbing to continue - although for safety sake I'd still recommend pre-inspection of the potential route on rappel due to the nature of the local rock.
 It would be great if he wants to share some information on the specifics of these routes, which is exactly what this site is for.
 An unfortunate consequence of not sharing local knowledge is that old lines will eventually be reclimbed, renamed and possibly bolted by people unaware of the history.
 BLM policy allows route development and permanent anchors with power tools as long as it is done carefully and with minimal visual impact.
-This is why using camouflaged bolts and slings is recommended, and why it's important for concerned, local climbers to get ahead of the inevitable new wave of route development, and establish standards.
+This is why using camouflaged bolts and slings is recommended, and why it's important for concerned, local climbers to get ahead of the inevitable new wave of route development, and establish reasonable standards.
 That is exactly what I have been attempting with these posts.

 Secondly, this is public land and available to the public for a variety of recreational opportunities.
 I understand the value placed on wildlife in the area, but apparently, the BLM also values recreation here as well.
 Why else would they construct a hiking trail (following the route of the historic Caribou Trail) through the middle of the canyon?
 This is a popular area for both local and visiting hikers, and it's mentioned on several websites and at least one printed hiking guide.
 On any given day, one may also encounter gun enthusiasts sighting in their rifles and doing target practice from the parking area.